rtyler/brokenco.de/_posts/2017-01-03-more-than-just-code.md

 Sitting next to me at this high-topped table at Google's Mountain View campus, a German, sitting across from me, a Pole, and to his left, a hacker from Portugal.
-With my usual flagrant disregard for the adage "not to discuss politics nor religion in polite company," I asked some pointed questions about the crises and challenges facing the European Union.
+With my usual flagrant disregard for the adage "not to discuss politics nor religion in polite company," I ask some pointed questions about the crises and challenges facing the European Union.
 It's October of 2016 and the discussion is about to become **heated**.